embedded-dev-research/OVMobileBench/docs/internal_experimental_documentation/OVMobileBench_Mobile_Benchmark_Architecture.md

-# OVBench Mobile — End-to-End Benchmarking Pipeline for OpenVINO on Mobile Devices
+# OVMobileBench Mobile — End-to-End Benchmarking Pipeline for OpenVINO on Mobile Devices
 > **Summary**: This document describes a Python project that automates the full pipeline
 > from building OpenVINO Runtime and `benchmark_app`, packaging runtime and models,
 > deploying the bundle to mobile devices (Android via ADB, with optional Linux/SSH, iOS stub),